AdaCore/gnatstudio/docs/users_guide/extending.rst

     .. index:: old diff

     Use the old version of the visual comparison.
-The remianing preferences aren't displayed if this preference is enabled.
+The remianing preferences are not displayed if this preference is enabled.

   * :guilabel:`Diff3 command`